GuiPimenta-Dev/lambda-forge-docs/docs/home/getting-started.md

 Start a new project named `lambda-forge-demo`.

 ```
-forge project lambda-forge-demo --repo-owner "$GITHUB-OWNER" --repo-name "$GITHUB-REPO" --bucket "$S3-BUCKET"
+forge project lambda-forge-demo --repo-owner "$GITHUB-OWNER" --repo-name "$GITHUB-REPO" --bucket "$S3-BUCKET" --account "$AWS-ACCOUNT"
 ```

-Make sure to replace `$GITHUB-OWNER` and `$GITHUB-REPO` with the actual GitHub owner and the name of an empty repository and the `$S3-BUCKET` with the name of an empty S3 bucket.
+Make sure to replace `$GITHUB-OWNER` and `$GITHUB-REPO` with the actual GitHub owner and the name of an empty repository and the `$S3-BUCKET` with the name of a S3 bucket and the `$AWS-ACCOUNT` with your AWS Account ID.

 ### Project Structure